MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Incorporated updates for GDPR compliance.
 - MicrosoftAccount\username@domain is now accepted as a valid username.
 - Clipboard sharing has been rewritten to be faster and support more formats.
-- Copy and pasting text, images or files between sessions now bypasses the local machine's clipboard.
+- Copy and pasting text, images, or files between sessions now bypasses the local machine's clipboard.
 - You can now connect via an RD Gateway server with an untrusted certificate (if you accept the warning prompts).
 - Metal hardware acceleration is now used (where supported) to speed up rendering and optimize battery usage.
-- When using Metal hardware acceleration we try to work some magic to make the session graphics appear sharper.
+- When using Metal hardware acceleration, we try to work some magic to make the session graphics appear sharper.
 - Got rid of some instances where windows would hang around after being closed.
 - Fixed bugs that were preventing the launch of RemoteApp programs in some scenarios.
 - Fixed an RD Gateway channel synchronization error that was resulting in 0x204 errors.